toughtcrime/VataBingo/README.md

 **[PayaloUA](https://t.me/payalo_community)** this man makes power banks, anti drone gun and drop system for drones.
 All reports is posted in his telegram channel.

-Here is contacts where you can support this ukrainian Jimmy Neutron
+Here are contacts where you can support this ukrainian Jimmy Neutron

 **Privat Bank**: *5168 7422 4327 5595*